Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Appendix A: Lattice-point counting over function fields

-As above, the set of these $x_j$'s can be viewed as the space of global sections of some line bundle on $\sc$ depending only on $B$ and $c_1$.
-Hence the number of points in $\proj_{1,\ldots,i-1}(c(tB)) \cap \cO_S^{i-1}$ is bounded by a constant depending only on $B$ and $c_1$.
-This completes the proof of Proposition~\ref{prop:skewexp}.
+Finally the same argument as in the proof of Proposition \ref{prop:homoexp} shows that for some constant $C_4$ depending only on $F$, the bound of the $S$-norm of elements of $B$, the conductor $c(B)$ of $B$, and $c$.
+This completes the proof of Proposition~\ref{prop:skewexp}. \end{proof}